Rules reference

 Allow

 This rule determines when to always allow a payment that meets certain criteria, regardless of Stripe’s evaluation or any other matching rules.
 When a payment matches the criteria in an allow rule, Stripe processes it normally and it’s not subject to further rules evaluation.
-Even if Stripe proceeds with a payment, the card issuer may still decline it.
+Even if Stripe proceeds with a payment, the card issuer might still decline it.

 Block